SciRooPlot/SciRooPlot/docs/README.md

     mkdir build && cd build
     cmake .. && make
 ```
-To use the SciRooPlot application the `.plotrc` script has to be sourced (also put this in your .bashrc or .bash_aliases):
+Then put this line in your .bashrc or .bash_aliases (and run it once or start a terminal session):
 ```bash
     source /path/to/SciRooPlot/.plotrc
 ```
+Now you are ready to use SciRooPlot!

 ## 🚀 Usage